ILLGrenoble/visa-docs/docs/source/deploying/deploying-database.md

 In both cases, the database has to have some data preloaded for the user roles and image protocols.
 The <a href="../_static/files/visa-db-fixtures.sql">database fixtures file</a> must be loaded.

+# Load balancing requirements

+In all cases, we recommend installing the database on a separate server to the VISA deployment.
+This isn't an absolute necessity but can simplify the maintenance of the system.

+However, when [load-balancing VISA](deployment_load_balancing) this becomes more important.
+As well as installing a database a Redis data store also has to be installed (used as a message broker) and it makes sense to combine the database and redis installation on the same server.